ObolNetwork/obol-docs/docs/int/quickstart/quickstart-cli.md

 ## Step 3.
 Run the DKG

-After receiving the `cluster-definition.json` file created by the leader, cluster members should ideally save it in the `.charon/` folder that was created during step 1, alternatively the `--definition-file` flag can override the default expected location for this file.
+After receiving the `cluster-definition.json` file created by the leader, cluster operators should ideally save it in the `.charon/` folder that was created during step 1, alternatively the `--definition-file` flag can override the default expected location for this file.

 Every cluster member then participates in the DKG ceremony.
-For Charon v1, this needs to happen synchronously between participants at an agreed time.
+For Charon v1, this needs to happen relatively synchronously between participants at an agreed time.

 ```
 # Participate in DKG ceremony, this will create .charon/cluster-lock.json, .charon/deposit-data.json and .charon/validator_keys